-CAHF encourages its members to take part in a national effort to safely reduce the unnecessary use of antipsychotic medication in skilled nursing homes by 15 percent.
 We believe the number of residents that are being prescribed antipsychotic medication can be reduced and we continue to explore ways to prevent and manage difficult behavior without medications.

 The use of antipsychotic medication to treat behavior associated with dementia is not supported clinically and is considered off-label by the FDA, which issued a “black box” warning for the elderly with dementia.

-Medical professionals in skilled nursing settings strive to offer the best care possible using the least amount of medication.
+Long-term care doctors in skilled nursing settings strive to offer the best care possible using the least amount of medication.
 When medications are appropriate, physicians must carefully weigh the dangers against the individual benefits starting with the lowest dose possible.
 Physicians are also required to reassess the use of psychoactive drugs on a quarterly basis.

 In addition, the resident or a representative must provide informed consent regarding the use of these medications, except in emergencies.